Code-Institute-Submissions/ms2-ashtreeestates/README.md

 purposely chosen to be on separate pages so that the user can find all of the information and photos relevant to that particular property in one place.

-* The Downloads section was chosen to be simply down a dropdown list from the navbar for ease of access, where the formns will download instantly in a separate tab, meaning that the user stays on the site while they receive the relevant document.
+* The Downloads section was chosen to be simply down a dropdown list from the navbar for ease of access, where the forms will download instantly in a separate tab, meaning that the user stays on the site while they receive the relevant document.